balenaltd/handbook/Leave-Policy.md

 We understand that team members may need to take a period of unpaid leave outside their paid leave allocation for various personal circumstances such as studying, travelling, looking after family etc. We want to be able to accommodate each individual team member as much as we can, and so will discuss this with each team member on a case by case basis to understand their needs, length of time they will need to be away, how we will cover this etc.

 As part time contractors work variable hours each month and aren’t fully dedicated to balena in their activity, they are not entitled to paid leave, but can book unpaid leave in order to communicate their absence with the rest of the team.

-If you leave the company before your first anniversary (or the anniversary of the new policy on June 1st 2021), the 12 day starting balance will expire and you will not be able to request or be paid out for it.
-This is to ensure things are fair for team members and the company - if someone left after 1 month, for example, it wouldn’t be fair for them to be paid out for 14.5 days of accumulated leave.
-Think of it as these 12 days “maturing” after one year in the bank system.